teadytopblogger9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 Make sure to write concise, well-documented code, which will make it easier for others to understand and contribute to your project.
 Use code editors and integrated development environments (IDEs) that are tailored to the programming language you are using, as they can significantly improve your productivity.

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code.
+It's better to write clean, simple code first and optimize only when profiling indicates a bottleneck.